BDedafoe/API_Views/README.md

 * [Setup](#setup)

 ## General info
 Express and React templates for fetching and rendering API data.
-This library will be updated with any new APIs that interest me.
+This library will be updated with any new APIs that interest me 🤓

 ## Technologies
 Project is created with: